thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 >
 > -- Edwards Deming, Out of the Crisis, point 7 from the [14 Points for Management](https://deming.org/explore/fourteen-points/)

 Trust is a business's primary currency.
 Investors need it to ensure they are spending their money on the right companies.
 Clients need to know they are in safe hands to spend their budget.
-Staff need to hear their leadership has their backs if they are to execute on their company’s vision (Joshi, 2023).
+Staff need to hear their leadership has their backs if they are to execute on their company’s vision (Joshi 2023).

 Together with accountability, it fosters a culture of openness, experimentation, learning, and, in consequence, brings increased innovation and [Building Quality In](#build-quality-in).
-In conclusion, staff who feel trusted perform better, and as a result, lead to higher organisational performance (Joshi, 2023).
+In conclusion, staff who feel trusted perform better, and as a result, lead to higher organisational performance (Joshi 2023).

 > ... [publicly traded] stocks of companies with a high trust work environment outperformed market indexes by a factor of three from 1997 through 2011 (Azzarello et al. 2012).
 >